 Khazanah’s proposal was approved by the Malaysian Economic Council in September 2015 and subsequently by the Malaysian Cabinet in July 2016 – the approvals ensures that the park component of the Taman Tugu Project will be transferred into a public trust and reserved as a public green space into perpetuity.

-The Trust will be governed by a Board of Trustees who are formally appointed by Khazanah Nasional as Founder of the Trust.
+AWAN’s Board of Trustees are formally appointed by Khazanah Nasional as Founder of the Trust.
 A management body under the Trust will be appointed to manage day-to-day operations, oversee the maintenance and drive fund raising activities for the upkeep of the park and other assets in the future.
 It is the intent of the Founder that the Trust will strive to be self-sustaining, relying less on the Founder such that it will eventually operate as an independent public trust.

-2To manage (operate), monitor and maintain Taman Tugu (excluding Khazanah ILMU).
+2To manage (operate), monitor and maintain Taman Tugu.

 - YAM Tunku Ali Redhauddin Ibni Tuanku Muhriz